ganrad/oci-ai-services/oci-ai-ad-uad/README.md

    - A linear trend data set.
 Detect anamalous spikes and dips.
      OCI Anomaly Detection Service detects anomalous values (spikes and dips) in linear time series data.

-## 2. Review time series data sets
+## 2. Review Time Series data sets
    In this section, we will review time series data patterns along with types of anomalies which can be detected by OCI Anomaly Detection Service.

    Use Case | Description | Data Pattern | Anomaly Type | Data Sets